smartiniOnGitHub/fastify-cloudevents/README.md

 Fastify Plugin to serialize events in the CloudEvents standard format.

 The purpose of this plugin is to let Fastify web applications create instances of CloudEvents in a simple way (with some useful defaults), or in a full way (all attributes).
 Optionally, it's possible to validate created instances to be sure they are compliant with the standard.
 Then, created instances can be serialized, for example to be sent (or saved/stored) somewhere.

 Other features of the plugin: enable forwarding of Fastify events to given callbacks, and wrapping the original event in a specific CloudEvent instance.

-Note that all CloudEvents features exposed here, by using the library [cloudevent.js](https://npmjs.org/package/cloudevent.js/).
+Note that all CloudEvents features exposed here, by using the library [cloudevent](https://npmjs.org/package/cloudevent/).

-More features will follow in the plugin.
+More features will follow.

 ## Usage